Ilzaam

 Ilzaam is a 1986 Indian Hindi-language drama film directed by Shibu Mitra and produced by Pahlaj Nihlani, starring Govinda in his film debut alongside Neelam, Shatrughan Sinha, Anita Raj, Shashi Kapoor and Prem Chopra.
+Originally the film was titled as Jhoota Ilzaam.
 The film was a box-office hit.

 Plot

 Orphaned and poor Ajay meets the wealthy Aarti, and both fall in love.
 Their hopes to marry are dashed when Aarti's dad, Dhanraj, opposes Ajay and Aarti's marriage until he gets wealthy.
 Ajay disappears from Aarti's life, and Aarti is heartbroken but does not get Ajay out of her mind.
 Several months later, she meets with a young man who looks like Ajay, but claims that he is Vijay.
 She finds out that he lives with his mother, sister, and an older brother, Inspector Suraj Prasad.
 While investigating an unrelated matter, Suraj Prasad finds out that Ajay is a career criminal, who sings and dances on the streets, distracting people, while his colleagues break into apartments and rob the residents.